A webcam is an indispensable part of a streamer’s arsenal. Generally, streams that include a “face cam” tend to be more popular.

 Technologies that improve image quality via lighting correction and color enhancement are more important than you may think.

-In truth, poor lighting is often the main culprit behind low-quality webcam video, as most people can hardly set up proper cinematic lighting at their desk.
+In truth, poor lighting is often the main culprit behind low-quality webcam video, as most people can hardly set up proper cinematic lighting at their desks.
 Luckily, some webcams can help with this digitally by applying various effects that produce natural-looking, high clarity images even in low light environments.

 Keep in mind though, just because a webcam possesses this feature doesn’t mean that it can achieve the desired effect as well as any other webcam, especially some of the more expensive ones.